Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 ![Carlson Curves](/assets/images/PSET6_Crlson_Productivity.png
  "Productivity in DNA Sequencing and Synthesis")

  There are many ways to solve this problem.
 You can use your own method or use the suggested assumptions and steps.
  (Your final answer deponds on your assumptions).

- Assumption.1 Assume the trend in sequencing productivity since 2005 will continue
+ Assumption.1 assume the trend in sequencing productivity since 2005 will continue
     - estimate 2005 productivity 10^7 (bases per person per day)
     - estimate 2010 productivity to be 10^10  (bases\ person\day)
     - from above produtivity rate (R):  every 5 years, 1000x better

-Assumption.2 Assume
-- From the graph we can estimate our current productivity at 10^11 (bases\ person\day)
+Assumption.2 from the graph we can estimate our current (year 2015) productivity P0 = 10^11 (bases\ person\day)

 Step-1 (you have do some math here):
 - Let’s normalize total DNA: $5.3 x 10^37$ bases releative to our team size (10) and the required time (30 days).